 The truth is, just as your body is designed to move with the day, it’s also designed to move with the seasons.
 You will sleep more during the winter, and that’s what you need.
 Winter is a time to conserve your energy and repair your body, especially if you live in a colder climate.
 Appetites change seasonally, and so do sleep requirements.

-7. Consider Melatonin to support healthy sleep patterns.
+7. Consider magnesium to support healthy sleep patterns.